community-led-design/kit/src/resources/consent-form.md

 I agree to participate in this study described above.
 I have made this decision based on the information I have read in this Information-Consent Letter.
 I have had the opportunity to receive any additional details I wanted about the study and understand that I may ask questions in the future.
 I understand that I may withdraw this consent at any time.
 I am checking the relevant boxes below to show my consent for those activities.

-If you wish to participate in the interview, please check the consent box below and return this form to me at [Interviewer Email].
+If you wish to participate in the [Activity Name], please check the consent boxes below and return this form to me at [Contact Email].

 ❏	I have read and understood the above information.
 I certify that I am 18 years or older.
 I consent to participate in this study.